 If you work reduced hours, you can receive supplementary unemployment benefits for 30 weeks.
-You must complete a form concerning your job so that we can assess what importance your part-time job has for your unemployment benefits.
+You have to complete a form concerning your job, so that we can assess whether your part-time job will affect your unemployment benefits.
 You can find the form at 'Mit AKA'.

-If you are in a permanent employment with a notice period, you must have a release certificate “Frigørelsesattest” to be eligible for supplementary unemployment benefits.
-The release certificate ensures that you can stop from one day to the next if you find work with longer working hours.
+If you are in a permanent employment with a notice period, you have to get a release certificate, “Frigørelsesattest”, from your employer in order to be eligible for supplementary unemployment benefits.
+The release certificate ensures that you can stop working with one day’s notice if you find work with longer working hours.

-The release certificate must be received by Akademikernes A-kasse no later than 5 weeks after you became employed (it is the date on your contract which counts - not the date you start working).
+We need your release certificate no later than 5 weeks after you were hired, (it is the date on your contract that counts - not the date you start working).

-If you wish to seek work in the European Economic Area (EEA), you can receive your unemployment benefits abroad for up to 3 months.
+If you wish to apply for work in the European Economic Area, (EEA), you can receive your unemployment benefits abroad for up to 3 months.
 Contact Akademikernes A-kasse for further details.

 Employment interviews abroad

-If you have to go abroad for an interview, you can receive unemployment benefits for 5 days while you are away.
-You must notify us and your job centre of the period you will be abroad for interview.
+If you need to go abroad for an interview, you can receive unemployment benefits for 5 days.
+You have to notify us and your jobcentre, regarding the period you are going abroad.

-You can attend certain types of education and courses while you are claiming unemployment benefits.
-This requires that you or the job centre can pay for the education and that we can give you permission to attend the course.
-Always get an approval from us before you start any form of education or course.
+You can attend certain types of education and courses, while you are claiming unemployment benefits.
+It is required that you or the jobcentre pay for the education, and that you can get permission from us to attend the course.
+Always make sure to get an approval from us, before you start any type of education or course.

-As a basic rule it applies that the course can be of maximum 19 hours per week.
-The course must not be part of a full-time education that gives the right to apply for SU.
+The course should be a maximum of 19 hours per week.
+The course cannot be part of a full-time education that gives you the right to apply for SU.

-Your job centre or other party can inform you about the possibilities and offers they have for you.
+Your jobcentre or other party can inform you about the possibilities and offers that they have for you.

-If you have a self-employed business as a sideline occupation you can – as a rule – receive supplementary unemployment benefits for 30 weeks.
-You can apply for a permit to have a sideline occupation by filling in a form at Mit AKA.
+If you have a self-employed business as a secondary activity, you can – as a rule – receive supplementary unemployment benefits for 30 weeks.
+You can apply for a permit to have a secondary activity by filling in a form at Mit AKA.

-You can work as many hours as you like in your business and your working hours can be placed at any time of the day.
-However, you must be available for the job market for a full-time job and you must not be contractually committed to do work as self-employed during the daytime.
+You can work as many hours as you like in your business and your working hours can be any time of the day.
+However, you have to be available for full-time job opportunities and you cannot be contractually committed to do work as self-employed during daytime.

-If you wish to work as a volunteer or if you already do voluntary work we have to give you an official permission.
+If you wish to work as a volunteer or if you already do voluntary work, you have to get an official permission from us.
 You can apply for this by filling in the relevant form at 'Mit AKA'.